 Why is my video taking a while to upload?

 When a video file is uploaded, there are a few steps the file needs to go through, including checking the file to ensure it can be passed over through the API, having AWS (Amazon Web Services) transcode the file, and generating potential thumbnails.
 When generating thumbnails, we look for a different thumbnail every 15 seconds.
 This means that for a video that is 30 minutes long, we would try to generate at least 120 different images.
 This can be a key factor that affects the upload speed.

 Depending on the file size, the length of the video, and the connection speed, each of these things could take different lengths of time and determine how long the overall process takes.

-For Facebook, once your video has finished uploading, click the small pencil icon at the bottom left of the video to adjust the title.
+For Facebook, once your video has finished uploading, you can edit the video title in the field below the video.

-For Instagram and Pinterest, you can choose a thumbnail for your video.
+For Instagram, TikTok, and Pinterest, you can choose a thumbnail for your video.
 By default, the first frame of the video (0 seconds) will be used as the thumbnail.
 If you'd like to change your thumbnail, you'll follow these steps: